-- Malaria risk is present throughout the year in rural areas of 13 of 64 districts.
-Risk is highest in Chittagong districts of Bandarban, Rangamati and Khagrachari.
-In Cox Bazaar district risk is not high enough to warrant antimalarial tablets for most travellers, however, it may be considered for certain groups who may be at higher risk (see below under Low risk with additional advice).
+- Malaria risk is present throughout the year.
+The risk is highest in the Chittagong Hill Tract districts of Bandarban, Rangamati and Khagrachari.
+In Cox Bazaar district the risk is not high enough to warrant antimalarial tablets for most travellers, however, it may be considered for certain groups who may be at higher risk (see below under Low risk with additional advice).

 - There is low to no risk all other areas including Dhaka City.

 - Malaria precautions are essential.
 Avoid mosquito bites by covering up with clothing such as long sleeves and long trousers especially after sunset, using insect repellents on exposed skin and, when necessary, sleeping under a mosquito net.

 - Check with your doctor or nurse about suitable antimalarial tablets.